robbyt/mcp-io/README.md

 dynamicSchema := schema.NewDynamic(fields)
 ```

-## Elicitation Support
+## Session Capabilities

+mcp-io provides access to MCP session capabilities through context-based injection.
+The session is automatically available in all tool, prompt, and resource handlers, allowing you to access features like elicitation, sampling, logging, and progress notifications.

+### Elicitation (Interactive User Input)

-mcp-io supports MCP's elicitation feature for requesting additional information from users at runtime.
-This enables interactive workflows where tools can gather configuration, preferences, or inputs dynamically.
+Request additional information from users at runtime for configuration, preferences, or confirmation.
+Elicitation enables interactive workflows where tools can gather structured data dynamically.

-### Quick Example
+#### Quick Example

 ```go
 type UserConfig struct {